By Michael Holland

 Those folks who need to be coached up – or out – will take full advantage of the freedom to behave any way they darn well please.
 And if they are in management the negative ripple will be huge.

-A team’s productivity is a “magical ether” that can drive huge profit to the bottom line or huge losses and is directly related to how well or poorly they are led.
+A team’s productivity is a “magical ether” that can drive huge productivity and profit to the bottom line or lower productivity and huge losses and is directly related to how well or poorly they are led.

 Time to Recover

 The harm to your team will run for a longer time period after you’re gone than for the time you’ve checked out.
 Let’s call it a 2x factor.
 The new gal/guy will therefore need to invest even more time and energy to get the team heading in the right direction and fully productive.